Northern Tasmania Region

 |Northern Tasmania Region - All industries||2016||2011||Change|

-In 2016, there were 614 people in the who caught public transport to work (train, bus, tram or ferry) in Northern Tasmania Region, compared with 40,931 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 614 people who caught public transport to work (train, bus, tram or ferry) in the Northern Tasmania Region, compared with 41,255 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the Northern Tasmania Region and Tasmania were:
+The major differences between the method of travel to work of the workforce in the Northern Tasmania Region and the Tasmania workforce were:

 - A smaller percentage of local workers who travelled by bus (1.1% compared to 2.8%)

-The largest changes in the method of travel of work of the workforce in the Northern Tasmania Region between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the Northern Tasmania Region between 2011 and 2016 were:

 - Car, as passenger (-704 local workers)

 - Did not go to work (-462 local workers)